 The campsite owner says

-Nestled in the tranquil Ythan Valley and surrounded by rolling farm land with beautifully ‘large’ skies, we are a tent-campers retreat.
-With less rainfall than the West and no midges, our little site has been deemed one of Scotland's hidden secrets and has cheerfully been awarded Best Holiday Accommodation in the north of Scotland.
+With half the rainfall of western Scotland and no midges (yaay!!), our little site has been deemed one of Scotland's hidden secrets and has cheerfully been awarded Best Holiday Accommodation in the north of Scotland.

-You are guaranteed a warm welcome at our small hideaway site and we limit the number of pitches to ensure that a quiet, relaxing atmosphere is maintained.
-A peaceful environment for everyone’s relaxation is paramount, therefore advance booking is essential to ensure there is a space for you.
+You are guaranteed a warm welcome at our small hideaway site, and to ensure that a quiet relaxing atmosphere is preserved we limit the number of pitches to just a handful.
+A peaceful environment for everyone’s relaxation is paramount, therefore advance booking is essential to ensure there is a space for you :0)

 From the Visitors’ Book: